 Preamble

-The Sarin & Co.
-Aviation Law Internship Programme, is a virtual internship programme which has been formulated to promote the branch of Aviation Law among law students across the globe.
-The field of Aviation law is often overlooked due to a common misconception that the field occupies a very niche spot, resulting in inadequate attention being accorded to this fascinating and dynamic field of law.
-Aviation law per se is a unique blend of both international and domestic law, enhancing its interest and complexity.
-The conflict between international and domestic law poses a riveting challenge to lawyers practicing in this particular field of law.
+Sarin & Co., a leading Indian law firm (the “Firm”) with a strong speciality in the field of Aircraft Finance & Leasing Law has established the Sarin & Co.
+Aviation Law Internship Programme (hereinafter referred to as “Internship Programme”), is a virtual internship programme which has been formulated to give specially selected Indian students of law an in-depth experience of dealing with and working on matters pertaining to air law with special emphasis on aircraft finance and leasing.
+The field of air law is often overlooked due to a common misconception that the field occupies a very niche spot, resulting in inadequate attention being accorded to this fascinating and dynamic field of law.
+Air law per se is a unique blend of both international and domestic law.
 Moreover, various issues related to implementation of international law are faced on a daily basis depending upon jurisdiction.
-Sarin & Co., a leading Indian law firm with a strong speciality in the field of Aircraft Finance & Leasing Law, has established this virtual internship programme with the main objective of promoting the subject of Aircraft Finance & Leasing Law and encouraging student to understand and to think creatively and beyond the established rules and principles of law, thereby adding a future-leaning dimension and innovative approach to this ever-evolving field of law.
+The Firm also intends this Internship Programme to enable the selected students to understand and to think creatively and beyond the established rules and principles of law, thereby adding a future-leaning dimension and innovative approach to this ever-evolving field of law.
+The Internship Programme shall be offered virtually so as to enable the most meritorious students of law in India to complete the training without having to bear the expense of travel to the Firm’s offices and may successfully complete the Internship Programme from remote locations.

 Part I- The Internship

-The Sarin & Co.
-Aviation Law Internship Programme (hereinafter referred to as ‘internship programme’) will based on research, preparation of briefs and transactions summaries etc or any other work awarded by the firm.

-The internees will be required to write weekly research papers on the realistic problems/issues, encountered during the practice in the field of aviation law.
+There will be in total four 4 interns accepted to the Internship Programme, twice a year which shall be for a duration of 4 weeks.

+The Internship Programme shall require the intern to carry out research in the field of air law or any other field of law that may be required (please note, that air law consists of a cluster of multiple diverse laws which the intern will have to carry out research in), prepare briefs and transactions summaries and problem solve current (ongoing) and past legal issues dealt by the Firm.

+The intern, once selected, shall be given instructions over email as well as through the phone and video conferencing.
+Such instructions shall be given on a weekly basis, i.e. for a total of 4 times during the Internship Programme period.

-The firm does not offer any remuneration/stipend for the internship period.
+The Firm shall not offer any remuneration or stipend for the internship period.

-The research paper shall be authored in the English language by a single author;

-There will be in total four (4) positions of the internees for each summer and winter schedule.
-The summer schedule will be from June – July and Winter schedule will be from December-January.
+The Internship Programme shall be scheduled in June – July and in December-January.

-An internee will have to submit research paper weekly on the topic provided by the firm, which means that an intern would have to write in total of 4 research papers during his/her internship period;

-The research paper shall be limited to a maximum of 3000 words including footnotes or endnotes; the following formatting shall be used - Font: Arial / Size: 12 font (main text) and Size 10 (footnotes); Line Spacing: 1.5 (main text) and 1 (footnotes); Margins: 1 inch on all sides; Page Numbers: to be added on each page on the bottom right corner;

-Only research papers which are the original work of the author will be considered for the publishing on the firm’s blog i.e. .
-No part of the research paper should have been published earlier nor should it be under consideration for publication elsewhere.

-The internship once awarded shall not be postponed without the permission of the firm.
+A selected intern may not postpone his or her Internship Programme without the permission of the Firm.

 Part II – Eligibility Criteria

-Any student of law, enrolled in an undergraduate and is pursuing his 3rd to 5th year of Five Year Integrated Course (FYIC), in any law school worldwide, at the time of submission of the application form, shall be considered eligible.
+Any student of law in his or her 3rd to 5th of Five Year Integrated Course (FYIC), in any law school in India, at the time of completion of the Internship Programme, shall be considered eligible.

+All perspective interns shall be required to submit a statement of purpose, inter-alia containing a brief background of themselves and why they think the would be suitable to be selected as interns of the Internship Programme.

+The statement of purpose shall be concise not exceeding 1.5 pages of A4 size paper (12 font size 1.5 spacing).

 Part III - The Registration

-Each prospective internee must complete and submit the application form along with Non-Disclosure Agreement, which shall be available on the Sarin & Co. website, i.e. www.sarinlaw.com along with his CV and statement of purpose;
+Each prospective must submit his or her statement of purpose along with his or her curriculum vitae and scan of student ID to internships@sarinlaw.com;

+The curriculum vitae must contain the prospective interns full name, address, email address, current year of study, name of institution and phone number.